dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ## Write tests for hooks.ts

-I've mentioned it earlier that each component or function we create should have their own tests.
+I've mentioned earlier that each component or function we create should have their own tests.
 So as a bonus, here's the test case for the hooks utility we created earlier, the code below should be added inside `src/lib/__tests__/hooks.test.ts`:

 ```ts
 import faker from 'faker';